-- We performed a retrospective audit of all S.lugdunensis bacteraemias identified in the laboratory information system of Pathology Queensland. - 305 bacteraemias were identified, across 34 Queensland hospitals, between 1998-2017. - An audit questionnaire was sent to all centres with 2 or more cases for clinical data to ascertain patient characteristics, risk factors for infective endocarditis and comorbidities (see acknowledgements). - Based on the available information from the survey and laboratory test results, the Duke criteria were applied to establish the classification of patients into the following categories: - 1.
-IE confirmed based on Duke criteria with S.lugdunensis as a causative agent - 2.
-Possible IE based on Duke criteria with S.lugdunensis as a causative agent - 3.
+- We performed a retrospective audit of all S.lugdunensis bacteraemias identified in the laboratory information system of Pathology Queensland. - 305 episodes of bacteraemia were identified in 34 Queensland hospitals, between 1998-2017. - An audit questionnaire was sent to all centres with 2 or more episodes for clinical data to ascertain patient characteristics, risk factors for infective endocarditis and comorbidities (see acknowledgements). - Based on the available information from the survey and laboratory test results, the Duke criteria were applied to establish the classification of patients into the following categories: - 1.
+IE confirmed based on Duke criteria with S. lugdunensis as a causative agent 2.
+Possible IE based on Duke criteria with S.lugdunensis as a causative agent 3.
 Blood stream infection (BSI) with known non-cardiac source - 4.
-BSI with unknown source
+BSI with unknown source - 5.
+Contaminants